BIAOXYZ/myNotes/programming_notes/computer_science_topics/Database/database_general.md

 - > A shared-nothing architecture (SN) is a distributed-computing architecture in which each update request is satisfied by a single node (processor/memory/storage unit). ***The intent is to eliminate contention among nodes***.
 Nodes do not share (independently access) ***memory*** or ***storage***.
 One alternative architecture is ***shared everything***, in which requests are satisfied by ***arbitrary combinations of nodes***.
 This may introduce contention, as multiple nodes may seek to update the same data at the same time.
 - > SN eliminates single points of failure, allowing the overall system to continue operating despite failures in individual nodes and allowing individual nodes to upgrade without a system-wide shutdown.
 - > A SN system can scale simply by adding nodes, since no central resource bottlenecks the system.
 Another term for SN is ***sharding***.
 A SN system typically partitions its data among many nodes.
+- > Michael Stonebraker at the University of California, Berkeley used the term in a 1986 database paper.
+Teradata delivered the first SN database system in 1983.
+  >> The Case for Shared Nothing https://dsf.berkeley.edu/papers/hpts85-nothing.pdf

 数据库架构设计的三种模式：share nothing , share everythong , share disk https://www.cnblogs.com/kzwrcom/p/6397709.html
 - > Shared Everthting:一般是针对单个主机，完全透明共享CPU/MEMORY/IO，并行处理能力是最差的，`典型的代表SQLServer`